IntelexTechnologies/api-docs/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page workflowAnswerIds | int | Workflow Answer Id is the unique identifier of the associated workflow type. workflowIds | int | Workflow ID is one of the unique identifier of the associated workflow. workflowQuestionIds | int | Wokflow Question Ids is the unique identifier of the associated workflow question. categoryAnswerIndex | int | Category Answer Index is one of the index of the answer for the category (used for categories that repeat). categoryRevisionIndex | int | Category Revision Index is one of the revision index of the answer for the category (used for categories that can be revised). questionAnswerIndex | int | Question Answer Index is one of the index of the answer (used for questions with multiple responses). questionRevisionIndex | int | Question Revision Index is one of the revision index of the answer (used for questions that can be revised). workflowAnswer | string | Wokflow Answer is the answer to the question.. lastModifiedStartDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"
+PageSize | int | The number of results per page workflowAnswerIds | int | Workflow Answer IDs are the unique identifiers for the answers in the workflow.
+Answer IDs are associated with a unique Question ID. workflowIds | int | Workflow IDs are the unique identifier for workflows (the named form or workflow type+date completed). workflowQuestionIds | int | Workflow Question IDs are the unique identifiers for questions in the workflow.
+Question IDs are associated with a unique Workflow ID. categoryAnswerIndex | int | Category Answer Index is the index for answers in the category. categoryRevisionIndex | int | Category Revision Index is the list of category revisions.
+If the workflow itself is updated a new category revision ID is assigned. questionAnswerIndex | int | QQuestion Answer Index is the index for answers to a question.
+Answer IDs are associated with a unique Question ID. questionRevisionIndex | int | Question Revision Index is the index for questions with revisions.
+If the question itself is updated a question revision ID is assigned. workflowAnswer | string | Wokflow Answer is the answer to the question.. lastModifiedStartDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z" lastModifiedEndDate | dateTime | Date time format "yyyy/mm/dd T hours:min:secZ - Ex : 2017-02-13T22:15:30Z"

 ### 16. Workflow Equipment Table

 This section outlines how to retrieve data from the Workflow Equipment table using the provided endpoint.
+Equipment workflows are typically labeled Inspection.
 You have the flexibility to fetch specific data by including workflow Equipment Ids, workflow Ids, and Equipment Ids.
 The Workflow Equipment endpoint also supports pagination for managing large datasets effectively.

 > Example Request